-The Minister for Energy and Climate Change is releasing this draft report for public consultation as part of the requirement under Schedule 4A, clause 143 of the NSW Electricity Supply Act 1995 to review the PDRS as soon as possible after 1 July 2024.
+The Minister for Energy and Climate Change is releasing this report to fulfil the requirement under Schedule 4A, clause 143 of the NSW Electricity Supply Act 1995 to review the PDRS as soon as possible after 1 July 2024.

-The main findings of the draft statutory review report are as follows.
+The main findings of the statutory review report are as follows.

-Objective 1: create a financial incentive to reduce peak demand for electricity by encouraging activities that create peak demand reduction capacity
+1.1 Objective 1: create a financial incentive to reduce peak demand for electricity by encouraging activities that create peak demand reduction capacity

 The PDRS is meeting this objective.
-Accredited Certificate Providers (ACPs) have created Peak Reduction Certificates (PRCs) and scheme participants are purchasing and surrendering PRCs.
+Accredited Certificate Providers (ACPs) have created Peak Reduction Certificates (PRCs) and Scheme participants are purchasing and surrendering PRCs.